 The company name and the project title must fit in the space provided using the given point size.
-You'll see that the company names and project titles have already been entered.
+You'll see that the company name and project title have already been entered.

-Ask your corporate clients exactly how they would like their company name to appear.
-So, would Auto-Owners prefer "Auto-Owners Insurance" or "Auto-Owners Insurance, Inc." or something else?
-Would Boeing prefer simply "Boeing" or "The Boeing Company" or something else?
+Ask your corporate client to approve the way that their company name appears.

+Examples of possible variations for a company are "Auto-Owners" or "Auto-Owners Insurance" or "Auto-Owners Insurance, Inc.".
+Another example is "Boeing" or "The Boeing Company".